BradleyChatha/jcli/README.md

 ## Creating a default command

-The default command is the command that is ran when you don't specify the name of a named command. e.g. `mytool 60 20 --some=args` would call the default command if it exists:
+The default command is the command that is ran when you don't specify any named command. e.g. `mytool 60 20 --some=args` would call the default command if it exists:

 ```d
 // inside of app.d